How often does your suspension really need servicing?

 Suspension Fork Servicing

 Forks are a bit more intensive - the service intervals for the lower legs should be relatively short at around 50-75hrs between services.
-No, not a cash grab from the suspension service guys - keep reading!
+This might sound way too often - keep reading!

 It varies from fork to fork but usually dampers and spring systems don't necessarily need attention in this time frame.
 Also, your wiper seals may well last longer than that so they may not need replacement every time the lowers are done.